401(k) & PSP Highlights

 - They automatically rebalance as contributions are added or grow, so you always have a diversified portfolio.

-For a fee, Fidelity’s investment advisors will continuously monitor and rebalance your assets to a model portfolio based on your speciﬁc ﬁnancial situation.
+For a fee, Fidelity’s professional investment team will continuously monitor and rebalance your assets to a model portfolio based on your speciﬁc ﬁnancial situation.
 These professionals will track the changes in the market, as well as the funds in your plan.

 Loans & Withdrawals